-Usually clay pots/terracotta pots are raw so due to continuous watering you will find a white deposit on pots.
-This white deposits destroys the pot as it looses its strength to withstand.
-To avoid this we suggest a simple hack to protect your pots for longer duration.
+Usually, clay pots/terracotta pots are raw so due to continuous watering, you will find a white deposit on pots.
+This white deposit destroys the pot as it loses its strength to withstand.
+To avoid this we suggest a simple hack to protect your pots for a longer duration.

 Plants prefer growing in terracotta pots because the clay is porous and breathes.
 This wick-like action is beneficial to plants but can make inexpensive pots erode and flake, generally because the clay wasn't fired in a kiln, or it is a soft kind.

 The white deposits are calcium and other minerals found in our water or in fertilizers.
 The wicking action of the clay causes them to accumulate on the outside, where they will not harm pot or plant.

 To remove these salt deposits, combine equal parts white vinegar, rubbing alcohol and water in a spray bottle.
 Apply the mixture to the pot and scrub with a plastic brush.